We aim to provide an environment across the RRZE production cluster systems that is as homogeneous as possible. This page describes this environment.

 mpirun -n <num_procs> [<options>] your-binary your-arguments

 -n <num_procs> is mandatory to specify how many processes should be started.

-By default, one process will be started on each allocated CPU in a blockwise fashion, i.e. the first node is filled completely, followed by the second node etc..
-If you want to start less processes per node (e.g. because of large memory requirements) you can specify the
+By default, one process will be started on each allocated CPU in a blockwise fashion, i.e. the first node is filled completely, followed by the second node, etc..
+If you want to start fewer processes per node (e.g. because of large memory requirements) you can specify the

 -ppn <num_procs> option to